-How Are Raccoons In The Attic Trapped?
+How Are Raccoons In The Attic Relocated?

 State laws governing the capture, relocation, and euthanization of wildlife apply to raccoon trapping.
 In some cases, trapping and removing nuisance wildlife is the only solution if you have unwanted raccoons outside your home.
-We can catch and remove your raccoons in a safe, legal, and efficient manner.
+Wildlife control professionals can catch and remove your raccoons in a safe, legal, and efficient manner.
 Trapping is a skill, and the majority of amateur attempts fail for a variety of reasons.
 To ensure that the raccoon is trapped and removed without incident, a thorough understanding of raccoon habits, both before and after trapping, as well as various raccoon trap types, is required.

 Learn More: Raccoon Damage Repair FAQ